 “Henry Lummertz specialises in constitutional tax law and customs issues.
-He has vast experience in tax litigation with experience handling high-level cases before the Supreme Court of Justice.
-Clients highlight that ‘he is extremely capable in many areas of tax law, covering both direct and indirect tax,’ and add: ‘He is able to work before all levels of the judicial system.’
+He has vast expertise in tax litigation with experience handling high-level cases before the Supreme Court of Justice.
+Clients highlight that ‘he is extremely skilled in many areas of tax law, covering both direct and indirect tax,’ and add: ‘He is able to work before all levels of the judicial system.’
 Another interviewee praises his ‘impeccable technique, business mindset and availability.’”
 (Chambers and Partners)

-• Representation of a Brazilian company that produces food for dogs, cats and farm animals challenged the charge of Excise Tax (IPI) levied on the production of animal food packaged in packs of more than 10kg on grounds that these products are exempt from Excise Tax.
+• Representation of a Brazilian company that produces food for dogs, cats and farm animals challenged the charge of Excise Tax (IPI) levied on the production of animal food packaged in packs of more than 10kg on grounds that these products are exempt from Excise Tax;

 • Assistance to a parent company of a multinational technology company based in China, which held certain credit rights against another company of the group based in Brazil deriving from transactions related to software purchases.
-In order to avoid unnecessary taxation, the firm assisted the client in structuring an operation to write off these credits.
+In order to avoid unnecessary taxation, the firm assisted the client in structuring an operation to write off these credits;

-• Consultancy for a company which operates in the Brazilian energy market to render regular tax consulting in relation to several matters, including corporate Income Tax (IRPJ), Value-Added Tax (ICMS), Social Contributions (CSLL, PIS, COFINS and INSS), Tax Benefits and Customs Controls and Regulation.
+• Consultancy for a company which operates in the Brazilian energy market to render regular tax consulting in relation to several matters, including corporate Income Tax (IRPJ), Value-Added Tax (ICMS), Social Contributions (CSLL, PIS, COFINS and INSS), Tax Benefits and Customs Controls and Regulation;

-• Consultancy for a market leader that operates in the Brazilian technology market in rendering regular tax consulting in relation to several matters, including corporate Income Tax (IRPJ), Value-Added Tax (ICMS), Tax on Services (ISSQN), Social Contributions (CSLL, PIS, COFINS and INSS), Tax Benefits and Customs Controls and Regulation.
+• Consultancy for a market leader that operates in the Brazilian technology market in rendering regular tax consulting in relation to several matters, including corporate Income Tax (IRPJ), Value-Added Tax (ICMS), Tax on Services (ISSQN), Social Contributions (CSLL, PIS, COFINS and INSS), Tax Benefits and Customs Controls and Regulation;

 • Counselling for one of the largest security and outsourcing service providers company in Brazil.
 Based in São Paulo (SP), it requested legal counselling concerning the revision of their defense strategy against tax levies.
-In addition to this, the company asked Souto Correa to review the tax structuring of both their operations and those of the group.
+In addition to this, the company asked Souto Correa to review the tax structuring of both their operations and those of the group;

-• Issuing legal advice to a company that operates in the segment of eCommerce (eBooks) and marketplace in providing a legal opinion addressing the feasibility of calculation of credits under the noncumulative payment regime of the Contribution to the PIS – Programa de Integração Social (Social Integration Program) and Contribution to Fund Social Security (Contribuição para o Financiamento da Seguridade .lSocial, or COFINS).
+• Legal advice to a company that operates in the segment of eCommerce (eBooks) and marketplace in providing a legal opinion addressing the feasibility of calculation of credits under the noncumulative payment regime of the Contribution to the PIS – Programa de Integração Social (Social Integration Programme) and Contribution to Fund Social Security (Contribuição para o Financiamento da Seguridade Social, or COFINS).